aantonelli94/aantonelli94.github.io/_pages/research.md

 ------------------

 Lost in the elegance of the black-hole solutions to the Einstein equations, it is sometimes easy to forget that such objects are very much **astrophysical**.
-Perhaps the most astounding astrophysical observations of black holes concern the *supermassive black holes* at the centre of most galaxies.
+Perhaps the most astounding astrophysical observations of black holes concern the *supermassive black holes* (SMBHs) at the centre of most galaxies.
 These are key ingredients in our current understanding of how galaxies form.
 Their observations with the LISA interferometer could also allow very high precision GW astrophysics.

->In my research I focus on understanding how we can use future observations with the LISA mission to learn something about the environments of supermassive black holes, including Sgr A\*, the behemoth in our cosmic backyard.
+>In my research I focus on understanding how we can use future observations with the LISA mission to learn something about the environments of SMBHs, including Sgr A\*, the behemoth in our cosmic backyard.
+This line of work connects areas as seemingly diverse as the astrophysics of SMBHs, searches for dark matter and tests of GR.

 [Projects](/research_areas/astrophysics){: .btn--research}